Windscribe/Desktop-App/README.md

 The application installs to `/opt/windscribe`.
 You will find the application logs in `~/.local/share/Windscribe/Windscribe2`.

 ### Logs
-- client, ping: ~/.local/share/Windscribe/Windscribe2
+- Client app and location pings: `~/.local/share/Windscribe/Windscribe2`
-- helper: /opt/windscribe/helper_log.txt
+- Helper: `/opt/windscribe/helper_log.txt`

 ## Contributing